okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-logingov-idp/main/index.md

 Login.gov requires you to [test your app integration](https://developers.login.gov/testing/) in their identity sandbox before you can enable it in production.
 As a result, you have to first create a **Login.gov IdP (Sandbox)** configuration in Okta to test your app integration.
 When you're ready for [Login.gov production deployment](https://developers.login.gov/production/), you can then create the production **Login.gov IdP** configuration in Okta.

-> **Note:** See the [Identity Providers API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentityProvider/#tag/IdentityProvider/operation/createIdentityProvider) for request and response examples of creating an Identity Provider in Okta using the API.
+> **Note:** See the [Identity Providers API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentityProvider/#tag/IdentityProvider/operation/createIdentityProvider) for request and response examples of creating an IdP in Okta using the API.

 1. In the Admin Console, go to **Security** > **Identity Providers**.